 "You have to love the elcor," someone spoke nearby.
 "They got all the expressiveness of a tree.
 If they didn't explain the nuance of what they're saying, it'd be like talking to one."

 Liara looked away from the elcor.
 "Oh, I don't know.
-I—" She looked at the hooded figure who sat by the elcor.
-He looked at his half-filled drink.
-Upon a closer look, she recognized he was her contract.
+I—" She looked at the hooded figure sitting by the elcor.
+Upon a closer look, she recognized he was her contact.
 Her one shot at finding Shepard.
 "Wait.
 You have something to tell me about the Commander—"

 "No, not here."
 The hooded man shook his head and looked up, his dark eyes meeting hers.
 Under the lighting, his scaly skin had a warm set of colors of orange and green.
 He was a drell, a reptilian race rescued from a dying home world by the hanar.
 "Outside."